RobertElder/CS452/io/project-final/readme.rst

 ------------

 The provided track nodes have been modified with an extra field called ``reserved``.
 It holds the train number of the reservation.
 Once the destination and route is calculated, all the nodes in the route are reserved.
 Once the train reaches its destination, the nodes are released from reservation.
 The concept of switch reservations is taken care of, because while a train has reserved a switch, no other can attempt to queue a switch change.

+A train will always check the node ahead to see if the node is reserved.
+If the node is reserved, it will stop and wait in the ``WAIT_FOR_RESERVATION`` state.
+During this state, it will generate a random number between 1 and 100.
+If the number is 1, it will reverse direction and attempt to find a new destination.

 Train Switch Master